Jermell Charlo Net Worth: 'Iron Man' Boasts $8 Million Fortune

 Jermell Charlo’s net worth is also boosted due to his extensive luxury car collection.
 The undisputed 154-pound champion owns a Lamborghini Urus, Mercedes G63 AMG, Rolls Royce, Mercedes-Maybach and a Lamborghini Avantor.
 All of these cars help boost Charlo’s net worth.

-Once again, the net worth of Jermell Charlo is sure to catapult even higher as his career rolls on as the undisputed super-welterweight champion of the world.
-Perhaps the first ever two-weight simultaneous undisputed champion in the history of boxing if he beats ‘Canelo’.
+Once again, the net worth of Jermell Charlo is sure to catapult even higher as his career rolls on.
+He is no longer the undisputed king at 154-pounds having fought ‘Canelo’ at super-middleweight and seemingly vacating his four world title belts, but he is still one of the biggest names in boxing.

 Jermell Charlo Career Earnings

-After 37 professional boxing fights, Charlo’s biggest fight purse is reported to have been around $1.5 million.
-This was reportedly how much the 33-year-old earned for his last outing against Brian Castano in their rematch bout last year.
-The American won the fight via 10th round knockout, putting an end to their rivalry after a contentious draw in their first fight.
+After 38 professional boxing fights, Charlo’s biggest fight purse is reported to have been around $5 million.
+This was reportedly how much the 33-year-old earned for his last outing against the cash cow that is ‘Canelo’.
+Despite losing almost every round of the fight, this was Charlo’s biggest purse by quite some margin.

 Charlo has earned millions of dollars throughout his boxing career so far, with regular fight purses of over $1 million.
-His second biggest purse came in the first Castano fight in their draw for undisputed status at 154-pounds.
-Charlo earned somewhere in the region of $1.2 million for that fight (per Sports Payouts).
+His second biggest purse came in the second Castano fight when he became undisputed champion at 154-pounds.
+Charlo earned somewhere in the region of $1.5 million for that fight (per Sports Payouts).

-Some other big purses against Jeison Rosario ($1 million), the first fight with Tony Harrison ($750,000) and the rematch against Harrison ($1 million) are some of Charlo’s other career-high pay-days.
+Some other big purses against Brian Castano first time around ($1.2 million), Jeison Rosario ($1 million), the first fight with Tony Harrison ($750,000) and the rematch against Harrison ($1 million) are some of Charlo’s other career-high pay-days.

 The vast majority of Jermell’s income does of course come from prize fighting.
 However, he has many sponsorship deals outside of the ring which will help his salary and net worth, but it is punching people in the face for a living that pays ‘Iron Man’ the most money.
 More on Charlo’s endorsement deals later on.